Diary of a Wimpy Kid: Wrecking Ball: Plot

-Greg is stressed due to a school-wide test, and he details that a large hole has been cut in the side of the house, exposing an infestation of wasps and mice.
-An extension to the house is destroyed for being too close to a neighbor's residence, and the rest of the inheritance money is spent on fixing the hole.
-Later, Susan tells Greg that his school's funding is being cut due to low scores on the test, because, according to Greg, a kid had led the stress lizard out of its cage during the school-wide test, suggesting that they move neighborhoods to a new school district.
-Greg is excited about the idea of being in a new school, but worries about leaving Rowley behind.
-When Greg and his family tour a house, they like it and want to move in.
+Greg is stressed due to a school-wide test that determines important decisions around his school, such as teacher's salaries and the replacement of core subjects.
+He writes that now problems are arising at home, including the fact that a large hole has been cut in the side of the house, exposing an infestation of wasps and mice.
+The recently built extension to the house is demolished due to it being too close to a neighbor's residence, and the rest of the inheritance money is spent on fixing the hole.
+Later, Susan tells Greg that his school's funding is being cut due to low scores on the test.
+Greg reasons that during the test, a kid had let the stress lizard (which was previously brought in to lower the stress levels of students) out of its cage, causing panic throughout the school.
+Susan then suggests that they move to a new school district, to improve Greg's education.
+Greg is excited about the idea of being in a new school but worries about leaving Rowley behind.
+Greg and his family tour a possible future house, which has a big kitchen, a swimming pool, and more.
+The Heffleys like it and want to buy it.
 Greg's family attempts to sell their own house, which is successful when a family chooses to buy it on the condition that the hot tub is removed.

-The day after Greg tries to explain his departure to Rowley, he sees that construction is already being done on his house and the Heffleys rush to get all their belongings out.
-A worker hurries to remove the hot tub, lifting it with a crane.
-He is distracted by wasps and the hot tub falls through the roof, creating a large hole in the house.
-The buyers now decide against moving in, and Greg admits that he was not ready to move, glad to remain Rowley's best friend.
+The day after Greg tries to explain his departure to Rowley, he sees that more work is already being done on his house and the Heffleys rush to get all their belongings out, after a mistake by Susan who had chosen the wrong date for the moving services to come.
+A worker hurries to remove the hot tub, lifting it with a crane, over the entire house.
+The hot tub swings and breaks part of the chimney, angering the wasps who are revealed to have been residing in the Heffley's chimney.
+Distracted by wasps, the crane driver pulls a lever that releases the hot tub which falls through the roof, creating a large hole in the house.
+The buyers now decide against moving in, canceling the Heffleys' move.
+Greg admits that he was not ready to move, glad to remain Rowley's best friend.